 Inside Out Student Ministry – What started out with 8 students on a Wednesday night, turned into a true community for up to 50 students happening on site at our ministry center AND off-site at their schools and events.
 Volunteers cheer for athletes at their games.
 Teens are reminded that although family and friends may fail us, we have a God who never fails.
 Thursday nights at 6:00 PM, students 7th-12th grade are invited to hang out, share a meal and worship together.

-Moms Group – Neighborhood Scout states that the Clifton Pike/40th Ave N neighborhood next to our ministry center, has more single mother households than 99.6% of the neighborhoods in the U.S. One of our goals is to support and encourage these moms on a weekly basis.
+Dream Center Moms – Neighborhood Scout states that the Clifton Pike/40th Ave N neighborhood next to our ministry center, has more single mother households than 99.6% of the neighborhoods in the U.S. One of our goals is to support and encourage these moms on a weekly basis.
 Every Sunday at noon we host a moms lunch for single moms.
 The children of these moms are fed in a separate space and provided entertainment while their moms enjoy a quiet time with other moms who share their same triumphs and struggles.
 This support continues after Sunday through volunteers providing consistent relationships.
 Female only serving opportunity.